 Serving Suggestions and Pairings for a Nourishing Fall Meal

-Serve this vibrant Roasted Sweet Potato Salad either warm or at room temperature to showcase its layered textures and aromas.
-Garnish with chopped fresh parsley or a sprinkle of toasted pumpkin seeds for an inviting crunch and splash of green.
-Pair it with a hearty grain like quinoa or farro to transform the dish into a complete vegetarian entrée.
+Serve this salad warm or at room temperature to showcase layered textures and aromatic notes.
+Garnish with chopped fresh parsley or toasted pumpkin seeds for a bright finish and added crunch.

 Ingredients